gvwilson/sensibleadventures/nardica/nardica.md

 The first hole only took a minute.
-It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos that was the top of Mr. Mishra's toolbench, chock the piece, re-set it, and slowly, evenly, bring the spinning drillbit down until it just barely kissed the metal and---
+It then took her another fifteen minutes to measure, mark, measure again, swear under her breath, find another pair of calipers in the chaos that was the top of Mister Mishra's toolbench, chock the piece, re-set it, and slowly, evenly, bring the spinning drillbit down until it just barely kissed the metal and---